JaccovanWijk/PassSafe/REPORT.md

 I tried a lot of things to make this work.
 Firstly I tried to expand my *FirebaseHelper* so it could download all data, decrypt en encrypt it, and then upload it again.
 For some reason I could not make this work.
 Not only was the error inconsistent, I also couldn't find what caused the error.
 Sometimes it uploaded some things that were not decryptable, sometimes it uploaded nothing and sometimes it went wrong with downloading.

-After almost 4 days continuously trying to debug I decided to make a seperate helper called *ChangePasswordHelper*.
+After almost four days continuously trying to debug I decided to make a seperate helper called *ChangePasswordHelper*.
 I knew this was not the cleanest way, but if I managed to make it work i would be very happy.
 The helper can still be found in the commits, but i ditch it in the final version, because I wasn't able to make it work.
 It's unfortunate that I lost a week worth of time trying to implement this feature and not being able to do so, but all other functionalities do work.
-When I look back at it I should have ditch the idea a lot sooner, so I could perfect the other features and layout of the app.
+When I look back at it I should have ditched the idea a lot sooner, so I could perfect the other features and layout of the app.
+## Decisions
+My biggest change from my original ide is the *SettingsActivity*.
+Adding a question is a small feature that I thought be a good addision, but changing the password was a important feature in my mind.
+I'm a bit disapointed that I couldn't find the bug in the helper for changing the passwords.
+I think it was a good decision to ditch it though.
+I even wish I would have done it sooner, because I wasted a lot of time on it.

+Besides that I think of my initial